hbayhan/Statistical-Tests/README.md

 The type of independent variables: For categorical independent variables, use ANOVA, MANOVA, ANCOVA, or MANCOVA.
 For continuous independent variables, use linear or multiple regression.
 The presence of covariates: If you want to control for the effects of covariates, use ANCOVA or MANCOVA.
 Ultimately, the choice depends on your research question, the data, and the assumptions that can be made about the data.
 Remember to check the assumptions of each method (e.g., normality, homogeneity of variance, linearity) before proceeding with the analysis.

+# For Hierarchical Linear Models (HLM)
+Hierarchical Linear Modeling (HLM) is a statistical technique used to analyze nested or hierarchical data structures, where observations are nested within groups or clusters.
+HLM is particularly useful when you want to model the relationship between variables at different levels of analysis, such as students within schools or employees within organizations.

+Use HLM when you have nested or hierarchical data and you want to model the relationship between variables at different levels of analysis.
+HLM allows you to account for the variability in the dependent variable both within and between groups, as well as to explore the effects of group-level predictors on individual-level outcomes.

 ## Examples